North Macedonia in the Eurovision Song Contest 2021: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete in the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 The semi-final allocation draw held for the Eurovision Song Contest 2020 on 28 January 2020 was used for the 2021 contest, which North Macedonia was placed into the first semi-final, which was held on 18 May 2021, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2021 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 North Macedonia was set to perform in position 6, following the entry from Australia and before the entry from Ireland.

 The two semi-finals and final were broadcast in North Macedonia on MRT 1 and MRT 2 with commentary by Eli Tanaskovska.
-The Macedonian spokesperson, who announced the top 12-point score awarded by the North Macedonian jury during the final, was Vane Markoski.
+The Macedonian spokesperson, who announced the top 12-point score awarded by the Macedonian jury during the final, was Vane Markoski.

 Semi-final

 Vasil took part in technical rehearsals on 8 and 12 May, followed by dress rehearsals on 17 and 18 May.
 This included the jury show on 17 May where the professional juries of each country watched and voted on the competing entries.

-The North Macedonian performance featured Vasil performing alone on stage in a black suit which he opened towards the end to reveal a disco ball chestplate.
+The Macedonian performance featured Vasil performing alone on stage in a black suit which he opened towards the end to reveal a disco ball chestplate.
 The stage was dark in the beginning with a single spotlight on Vasil and the performance featured holographic effects, including a light on Vasil's heart which transformed into a larger effect that he interacted with using his hand.
-The artistic director for the North Macedonian performance was Tine Matulessy.
+The artistic director for the performance was Tine Matulessy.

 At the end of the show, North Macedonia was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that North Macedonia placed fifteenth in the semi-final, receiving a total of 23 points: 11 points from the televoting and 12 points from the juries.